-- Migraines are the 3rd most prevalent illness worldwide.
 Women are affected 3 times more often than men.
 This means approximately 85 percent of chronic migraine sufferers are women.
-Migraines also impact men and children as young as 18 months.
+The neurological disorder can also impact men and children as young as 18 months.

-- Children get migraines too.
-As many as 10 percent of all children who go to school suffer from migraines.
+As many as 10 percent of all children who go to school are migraineurs.
 As many as 50 percent of those with migraines as an adult had their first experience with a migraine before age 12.
 Recent research seems to support the theory that infant colic may be an early form of migraines.
 This impacts a child’s school attendance record and their ability to keep up with their peers.
-In fact, those with migraines miss school 2 times more often than those without.
+In fact, those with the neurological disorder miss school 2 times more often than those without.

-- The impact of migraines is incapacitating.
-As many as 90 percent of those with migraines cannot work or function normally during an episode.
+As many as 90 percent of those migraineurs cannot work or function normally during an episode.
 This can impact your social life, family time, and work performance.
-Migraines really have a negative impact on one’s overall life.
+Attacks really have a negative impact on one’s overall life.

-- Chronic migraines can sap your energy.
-Chronic migraines are migraines that occur more than 15 days during a month’s time.
+Chronic migraines occur more than 15 days during a month’s time.
 While some people only have an occasional migraine, more than 4 million have chronic migraines.
 These people also have a tendency to suffer from sleep disturbances, depression, and anxiety.

 Migraines seem to remain a mystery among the medical community.
 It is not really understood why they occur, even though research is constantly being done to figure them out.
 This causes many migraine cases to go undiagnosed and not properly cared for.
 Surprisingly, in the USA alone, there are only around 500 migraine specialists to care for 39 million sufferers.

 It is also possible that genetics plays a large role in migraines.
-As many as half of the people who have migraines have a close relative who also has migraines.
+As many as half of migraineurs have a close relative who also has migraines.